 The San Francisco Bay Area is one of the most sought-after places in the United States.
 San Mateo County is located between the city of San Francisco and Silicon Valley, the technology epicenter of the country, with headquarters for Apple, Facebook, Genentech and Google, to name just a few.
 While the high-tech industry has benefited the economy, it has unfortunately priced out low-income households.
-As of the publication of this MTW Plan, the HUD published Fair Market Rent (FY2021) for a two-bedroom unit is \$3,553 per month.
-A full time, minimum wage worker earns approximately \$15 per hour or \$2,600 per month.
-Rental housing is clearly unattainable for the minimum-wage earning households who do not participate in subsidized housing programs.
+As of the publication of this MTW Plan, the HUD published Fair Market Rent (FY2022) for a two-bedroom unit is \$3,198 per month.
+A full time, minimum wage worker earns approximately \$16 per hour or \$2,770 per month.
+Although the Fair Market Rent for a two-bedroom unit decreased by \$355 or ten percent (10%) from \$3,553 in FY2021 to \$3,198 in FY2022, rent remains high and rental housing remains clearly unattainable for the minimum-wage earning households who do not participate in subsidized housing programs.

 The HACSM has the flexibility and agility to address these pressing housing needs through the MTW Demonstration Program.
-The following are some specific activities that HACSM has taken and plan to continue in FY2022:
+The following are some specific activities that HACSM has taken and plans to continue in FY2023:

 • Leveraging Housing Assistance Payment (HAP) funds (Activity #2012-16) - The San Mateo County Affordable Housing Fund was made possible partly due to the HACSM's ability to leverage HAP funds, increasing the overall financial assistance for affordable housing development.
 This funding source has resulted in an increase in affordable housing development, homeownership projects, potential agricultural workforce housing, and loans for pre-development costs.
-353 Main Street, a 125-unit rental housing development, and 3001 Geneva, a home ownership project, both are in the pre-development phase, are some of the examples that the Affordable Housing Fund helped the production of affordable housing in San Mateo County.
+353 Main Street, a 125-unit rental housing development, and 3001 Geneva, a home ownership project, both are anticipated to be competed in the Summer of 2022, are some of the examples that the Affordable Housing Fund helped the production of affordable housing in San Mateo County.

-- Expanding the Section 8 Project-Based Voucher (PBV) Program (Activity #2011 16) Toward the end of FY2021, including the PBV commitments, HACSM had used 35.5% of its voucher budget authority for project-basing.
+- Expanding the Section 8 Project-Based Voucher (PBV) Program (Activity #2011 16) Toward the end of FY2022, including the PBV commitments, HACSM had used 33.52% of its voucher budget authority for project-basing.
 Through its FY2020 Plan, HACSM received approval to increase its PBV budget cap to 40%.
 A key strategy to increase the affordable housing stock is to secure long-term contracts with owners for affordable units.
 All of the PBVs awarded to date support new construction or rehab units that are near major transportation corridors and job centers. - Leasing Success Program (Activity #2015-35) HACSM had a voucher subsidy utilization rate of 98% in 2013, but the rate decreased to 93% in 2015, and 90% by 2016.
-Through landlord outreach efforts and incentives, the "Renting Success Workshop" for its voucher holders, and the completion of several project-based properties, HACSM has steadily increased its utilization rate and achieved an overall 96% average in FY2021.
+Through landlord outreach efforts and incentives, the "Renting Success Workshop" for its voucher holders, and the completion of several project-based properties, HACSM has steadily increased its utilization rate and achieved an overall 97% average in FY2022.